 Understandably, senior citizens don’t want to mess with clumpy protein powder that is hard to mix.
 You won’t have this problem with COR-Performance Whey.
 Cellucor’s protein powder mixes easily with milk, water, or juice.

-Another perk of this whey protein powder is that it’s fast-digesting.
+Another reason I chose this as the best protein powder for seniors is that it’s fast-digesting.
 Certain protein sources can be unpleasant on the stomach.
 But I’ve never had any digestive issues with COR-Performance Whey, something I’ve also seen many reviewers note.

 2. BulkSupplements Whey Protein Isolate – Lowest-priced protein powder

-Another whey protein supplement I’m a big fan of comes from a company called BulkSupplements.com.
+Another one of the best protein powders for seniors comes from a company called BulkSupplements.com.
 This company isn’t flashy, and you won’t find it on television commercials.

 BulkSupplements.com remains extremely popular due to its amazingly low prices, a wide range of supplements, and top-quality ingredients.